mikejoh/gk/CGOA/README.md

   * DevSecOps extends DevOps by integrating security practices into the DevOps process.
 * CI/CD
   * CI - Continuous Integration, the automated process of integrating code changes from multiple contributors into a shared repository.
-  * CD - Continuous Delivery, the practice of automating the software delivery progrss to unsure that code changes can be deployed to production at any time.
+  * CD - Continuous Delivery, the practice of automating the software delivery progrss to ensure that code changes can be deployed to production at any time.

 </details>